jdk24/fossgis_project/report/report.md

 A part of the analysis will be to compare different methods offered by both GISs of interpolating the measured PM concentrations with the surrounding environment.

+### 4.4 Categorization

+To facilitate the identification and graphical representation of polluted areas, the interpolated data is further categorized using the European Air Quality Index (EAQI).
+The index is specifically developed for short-term air quality situations and is therefore the appropriate choice for the calculated hourly mean data set.
+The basis for the calculation of the EAQI are the concentration values of up to five key pollutants, namely particulate matter (PM10), fine particulate matter (PM2.5), ozone (O3), nitrogen dioxide (NO2) and sulphur dioxide (SO2).
+The poorest level in any of the pollutants is decisive for the index level and it can therefore be used for single pollutants as well.
+The driver of the index is the relative risks associated to short-term exposure to PM2.5 as defined by the Health Risk of Air Pollution in Europe project (HRAPIE project).
+According to the report for an increase of 10yg/m3 in PM2.5, a higher daily mortality of up to 1.23% is estimated for different urban agglomerations in developed countries (WHO 2013).

+The index levels are derived from this factor and the PM2.5 concentration values correspond to the following air quality standard:

+- 0 - 10: Good
+- 10 - 20: Fair
+- 20 - 25: Moderate
+- 25 - 50: Poor
+- 50 - 75: Very Poor
+- 75 - 800: Extremely Poor

+These categories are applied to the interpolated concentration raster using blabla functions which are then converted to vector geometries using TODO: GRASS functions.
+At this point the edges follow the pixel borders.
+As we are working with interpolated values pixel-perfect precision is not required.
+Therefore the vector geometries need to be simplified which also reduces the file size significantly.
+The resulting polygons are subsequently exported as geojson and transformed to EPSG:4326 projection to enable "avoid routing" in the webapp.

 ### 4.4 Routing
 If possible

+### 5. Results

+### 6. Discussion
+_How reliable are the results?_

+_What are the limits of your analysis?_

+_What should be done better next time or in a future study?_

+### 7. Conclusion
+_Q: What is the answer to your question?_

+TODO: Mention removal of "Feinstaubalarm"? -> Applicability of Analysis for other cities!

 ### 6. Sources
 Heinrich, J. et al. (2005): Studies on health effects of transport-related air pollution.
 In: Krzyzanowski, M. et al.: